Puppy Vaccine Schedule: A Complete Owner’s Guide

 Canine parvovirus, also called “parvo,” is another contagious viral disease.
 This disease affects the gastrointestinal system, immune system, and heart muscles.
 Parvo also spreads through the feces of infected dogs — one of many reasons why cleaning up after your dog is so important.

 Parvovirus is especially dangerous for puppies, especially unvaccinated dogs younger than one year of age.
 Watch out for symptoms like vomiting, diarrhea, and loss of appetite as possible signs of parvo.
-Most dogs that are infected with parvo require hospitalization and intensive treatment at a veterinary hospital to recover.
+Most infected dogs require hospitalization and intensive inpatient treatment to recover.

 Tip: The four viruses listed above are usually addressed with a combination vaccine.
 At the veterinary hospital, these all-in-one injections may be called any of the following by your vet: